jiahuei/ubuntu-fresh-install-scripts/README.md

     - Google Chrome
     - Dropbox
     - AnyDesk v5.1.1-1
-    - Docker and Nvidia Container Toolkit
+    - Docker and NVIDIA Container Toolkit
     - TexStudio (with TexLive)
     - PyCharm

+- To only install Docker and NVIDIA Container Toolkit, run `bash docker_with_nvidia.sh`

 - If your docker has no internet access (perhaps due to DNS issue), run `bash docker_no_internet.sh`